Field Test: Bundesheer “Tarnanzug Neu” – urban and alpine

 Observations – Location 1

-As you can see from the wide angle pictures, the colours of the Tarnanzug Neu merge into different shades and coloration from the distance.
+As you can see from the wide angle pictures, the colours of the Tarnanzug merge into different shades and coloration from the distance.
 This is something I already mentioned in the initial review and as far as I know this is an intended effect by the designers.

 In this setting the bluish grey and green components of the pattern are of particular interest.
-They are giving the Tarnanzug Neu pattern the necessary coloration to blend into this particular urban environment.
+They are giving the Tarnanzug pattern the necessary coloration to blend into this particular urban environment.
 In contrast to the light and dark brown colours (which are very common in urban settings) you will find a very effective macro element at this distance.
 Looking at the standing position, you can see how the silhouette is disrupted and the colours blend into the background.
 Kneeling down enhances this effect, just like laying down.

 When looking at the actual distance of 10m (35mm focal length), you can not only see the macro elements I was talking about, but also various midi elements, which give the Tarnanzug Neu a more noisier look.
 The disruption of the silhouette works rather well for a universal camouflage pattern and especially in this urban setting the pattern is doing an effective job.